devlaming/mgreml/README.md

 `mgreml` also automatically report the fixed-effect estimates (a.k.a.
 GLS estimates), including the sampling covariance matrix of those estimates, and their standard errors.

 Now, suppose each trait has a different set of covariates, `mgreml` can easily handle this using the `--covar-model` option.
 This option should be followed by a filename which contains a binary table, indicating which covariate affects which phenotype.
-E.g. the `tutorial` folder contains `covar_model.txt`, of which a few rows and columns are shown below:
+E.g. the `tutorial` folder contains `covar_model.txt`, of which the content is shown below:

 |  | intercept | my covar 301 | my covar 302 | my covar 303 | my covar 304 | my covar 305 | my covar 306 | my covar 307 | my covar 308 | my covar 309 |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |